MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - what is needed: cryptographic verification, checksum with nonce
 - work to develop standards for all vendors and clients to use

+# END OF NEW OUTLINE
+# MATERIAL FROM HERE DOWN WILL BE RELOCATED TO THE PROPER PLACE IN THE NEW OUTLINE, OR TO SUPPLEMENTRY MATERIAL.

 # Details of the Structure of the Model